itsMozable/lost-and-found-mobile-application/README.md

 ## Description

-FoundLink is a Smartphone Application written in React Native and Expo which allows users to connect with others who have found your lost items.
+FoundLink is a Smartphone Application which allows users to connect with others who have found your lost items.
 The User can store favorite Items as well as add and delete profile information.
 The Application uses React Native and Expo in the Frontend and Next.js with PostgreSQL in the Backend.

 ## Demo Video